York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 • Doing soil and well diligence before closing on raw land prevents costly surprises

 We treat permitting as a project phase, not a paperwork errand.
 On every York County project we package a complete plan set with a code analysis cover sheet, a stormwater narrative when required, an erosion control plan, and a clear matrix of responsibility for each trade.
-That up-front work is why our permits typically clear on the first or second review cycle.

 For homeowners considering a project in Fort Mill, Tega Cay, Lake Wylie, Clover, or Rock Hill, we will sit down before contracts are signed and walk through the specific permit path your scope triggers, the realistic fee range, and the timeline impact.
+If Rock Hill is your target city, our 2026 homeowner’s roadmap for building a custom home in Rock Hill, SC goes further into what the city’s own permitting office expects beyond the county-level basics covered here.

 • We package complete plan sets with code analysis and stormwater narratives